wsi-hgi-tre/provisioner/README.md

 **Note** The public SSH key is given as a variable, but the private key also needs to exist.
 It is assumed to have the same filename, with the `.pub` suffix stripped off.

+## To Do...

+* [ ] Docker configuration, to talk to the Google Cloud container registry.
+* [ ] Convenience script to pull, retag and push Docker images to the Google Cloud container registry.